isg75/Wifi-positioning-system-WPS---indoor-locationing/README.md

 - Identify and address weak-spots of each model

 **5. Applying selected models on 'Test'-set for submission**
+- If necessary, retransform predicted coordinates (LONGITUDE, LATITUDE) to original scale

 ## Overview of selected iterations